Nuovalo/website/index.md

     excerpt: "
     At Nuovalo, we are passionate about solving **retirement inefficiencies** through Expertise, Innovation, and Technology

-        >Innovators of mortality-pooled investments that provide lifetime income
+        >Innovators of longevity-pooled investments that provide lifetime income
         <br>
         Modern Fair Tontine design and implementation pioneering
         <br>